 Community or Constituency Served

-People of color, indigenous, immigrant, and low wealth communities in the Twin Cities region
+We primarily serve communities of color, indigenous, and low wealth communities in the Twin Cities region

 Geographic Area Served